Hi! My name is Chelsea. I’ve been Dr. Damron’s vet tech for several years now.

 Knowing when to say goodbye.

-This is probably one of the toughest questions any pet owner will face.
+This is probably one of the toughest questions any pet owner will face with senior pets.
 It is by far one of the hardest questions we are asked as veterinary professionals.

 Our biggest hope as pet owners is that our pets will go peacefully on their own.
-Or at least find someway to communicate to us that they are ‘ready’.
+Or at least find some way to communicate to us they are ‘ready’.

 Sometimes this is the case.
-Other times, however, it’s not that easy of an answer.
+Other times, however, it’s not an easy answer.

-Our best piece of advice on this subject is evaluate their quality of life.
+Our best piece of advice on this subject is to evaluate their quality of life.
 Is she eating and drinking sufficiently?
-Can he go the the bathroom on their own?
+Can he go to the bathroom on his own?
 Is she maintaining her weight?
 Is your pet happy?

 From a medical standpoint, we can help guide you.
 But ultimately, you must be the one to make the decision.